Golden West Visitor Center: History

 The Golden West Visitor Center was originally a lodge.
 Prior to the opening of what would be called the Golden West Lodge, "the Argonaut" provided the main lodging accommodations for visitors to Stehekin.
 The Argonaut began as a rough edifice in the early 1890s as a boarding house for miners.
 It eventually evolved over time into the elegant Hotel Field, owned and operated by the early entrepreneur Merritt Field.
 In 1926, the hotel's time came to an end when a dam was built in Chelan raising the lake to a level that would eventually flood the ground where the hotel stood.
 Jack Blankenship was the last manager at the Hotel Field.
 Foreseeing the end of the Hotel Field, Blankenship saved essential parts of the doomed hotel and brought them to higher ground across the lake, erecting a new resort, the Golden West Lodge in 1926.
 For much of its life, the Golden West Lodge operated through difficult economic times: the Great Depression, World War II, and the beginning of the automobile tourism, not ideal for a destination like Stehekin.
-The Lodge passed through the hands of seven different owners until it closed in the 1970s and became North Cascades National Park's Golden West Visitor Center.
+The Lodge passed through the hands of seven different owners until it closed in the 1970s and was repurposed as North Cascades National Park's Golden West Visitor Center.

 The Visitor Center is now registered as a National Historic Site and is part of the Golden West Lodge Historic District.